Spring Break, but make it Midwestern with these fantastically fun and family-friendly things to do in Springfield, Missouri!

 Take a Little Side Trip to Branson

-And though, technically it’s not in Springfield, we couldn’t leave Missouri without taking a little side trip to Branson.
+While it’s technically not Springfield, we couldn’t leave Missouri without taking a little side trip to Branson.

 My kids were over the moon excited as soon as we drove into town!

-There is SO MUCH to see and do there, that you could spend weeks there and never see it all!
+There is SO MUCH to see and do, that you could spend weeks there and never see it all!

-We spent our day there wondering around a maze of mirrors and posing for pictures with our favorite celebrities at the Hollywood Wax Museum.
+We spent our day wandering around a maze of mirrors and posing for pictures with our favorite celebrities at the Hollywood Wax Museum.
 Followed by a stop at Hurts Donuts for some of the most delicious doughnuts we’ve ever eaten!

 Our spring break trip to Springfield was one of the best that we’ve ever had!

-Not only did we do all of these fun things and marked things off of our deployment bucket list, but we got to spend time with our wonderful friends.
+Not only did we do all of these fun things and mark things off of our deployment bucket list, but we also got to spend time with our wonderful friends.

 I’m so glad that our families get to make these memories together!